WildEchoWanderer/e2gc/README.md

 # **Excel-to-Google-Calendar (now with .ics support)

 This file converts an Excel sheet containing ZHAW school dates in a specific format into a CSV file for import into Google Calendar or into a .ics file.
+The Excel File needs to be in the same format as the example file termine.xlsx .

 ## Prerequisite: